 5. Practitioners may not post-date prescriptions.
 All prescriptions must be dated with the date issued (Georgia Controlled Substance Act O.C.G.A 16-13-41).
 Prescriptions may be written with a “Do not fill until dd/mm/year”.

-6. Practitioners may not authorize anyone to utilize his/her DEA registration number.
-All prescribers must have and use his/her own unique DEA registration number to authorize controlled substance prescriptions.
+6. Practitioners may not authorize anyone to utilize their DEA registration number.
+All prescribers must have and use their own unique DEA registration number to authorize controlled substance prescriptions.
 This includes but is not limited to physicians, physician’s assistants, and nurse practitioners.

 7. Only a licensed veterinarian (DVM) may authorize prescription medications for animals.
 (Georgia Veterinary Practice Act O.C.G.A 40-5-3)

-10. Practitioners must keep accurate records for all patients.
-All controlled substances must be kept in a patient’s chart.
+9. Practitioners must keep accurate records for all patients.